 After all that culture, it’s probably time for some light relief.
 Head to Little Clarendon Street for a rummage around the vintage shops and down into bohemian Jericho to soak up the laidback atmosphere.
 At lunchtime, dive into The Covered Market, off Cornmarket Street, and pick up a bag of locally-produced goodies such as fresh bread, Oxford Blue cheese and a tasty pastry from one of the numerous independent food shops within.
 Take your picnic down to Magdalen Bridge Boathouse and hire a punt – and gondolier – for an hour.

 Once back on land, take a detour off the High Street and down New College Lane.
 Here you’ll find Hertford Bridge, often referred to as The Bridge of Sighs because of the supposed similarity with the famous Venice bridge.
 It’s a romantic and secluded spot for a photograph.

-In the late afternoon, take high tea at Chelsea Clinton’s favourite, The Grand Cafe, on High Street.
-For just over £24, you can enjoy a stand stacked high with sandwiches, scones and chocolate truffles, plus a glass of champagne.
+In the late afternoon, take grand high tea at Chelsea Clinton’s favourite, The Grand Cafe, on High Street.
+For just over £26, you can enjoy a stand stacked high with sandwiches, scones and petit fours, plus a glass of champagne.
 It’s the perfect spot for some people-watching and the surroundings are delightfully lavish.